merative/acd-containers/src/pages/installing/installing.md

 ### Global pull secret installation

-Request access to the staging and/or production entitled registry and get an API or entitlement key.
+Request access to the entitled registry and get an API or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

 #### Update the global pull secret using the CLI